matsmaiwald/matsmaiwald.github.io/_posts/2021-05-30-PCA-Inutition.md

 ### PCA as transformation of data to eigenbasis

 If we think of matrices as describing linear transformations, then you can think of PCA as just moving around our data points in such a way that the transformed data has the properties that we desire.
-As an example in the 2D case, look at the original and transformed data on the left and right below.
+As an example in the 2D case, look at the original (figure 1) and transformed (figure 2) data below.

+##### Figure 1: Original data
 ![Graph1](/assets/graphs/orig_data_w_eig_vectors.png)
+##### Figure 2: Transformed data
 ![Graph2](/assets/graphs/transformed_data.png)

 More formally, what happens in the transformation is that we carry out a change of basis i.e. we move from using the typical basis vectors $$i$$ and $$j$$ (corresponding to the x and y axis in the 2d case) to using the eigenvectors in $$E$$ as our basis vectors.
 This special basis that we switch to is also called _eigenbasis_.